ruochenwang1t/Thermospheric-density-forecasting/README.md

 - **Solar & geomagnetic indices**
   - F10.7, F10.7A, F30
-  - Dst, Apo30, AE
+  - Dst, Apo30
-  - Solar wind parameters (Bz, velocity, proton density)
+  - Solar wind parameters (Bz, velocity, proton density, AE)

 ⚠️ **Note:** Due to data volume and licensing, raw datasets are **not included** in this repository.

 If you use this code or build upon this work, please cite:

 Wang, R., Bai, X., et al.
 A Machine-Learning-Based Global Thermospheric Density Forecasting Model
 Space Weather, under review.